web-mikdad/Mikdad-Fahmid313/README.md

 ## 🧠 About Me

 🎯 Focused on crafting smooth, modern, and responsive UIs
-💡 Love adding animations & small details that enhance user experience
+💡 Passionate about motion, design systems, and performance
-🚀 Always improving my design and front-end engineering skills
+🚀 Always improving through real projects and collaborations
-🌍 Based in Bangladesh — collaborating globally 🌐
+🌍 Based in Bangladesh — building for the web, globally 🌐

 ---